(Item 201)

-That is an absolute gem of billiard history.
-Finding those three specific titans—Willie Hoppe, Welker Cochran, and George Sutton—in a single professional cabinet photo is like finding a rookie card for three Hall of Famers on one piece of cardstock.
-(Item 201)
+This is an absolute gem of billiard history.
+Finding these three specific titans—Willie Hoppe, Welker Cochran, and George Sutton—in a single professional cabinet photo is like finding a rookie card for three Hall of Famers on one piece of cardstock.

 Given the 9 1/4″ x 7 1/4″ dimensions, this is likely a “Large Format” cabinet card, which was often reserved for promotional use in pool halls or for high-end collectors of the era.